This post contains affiliate links.

 Interestingly Bob Vokey also recommends looking at whether a golfer has a ‘go to’ club around the greens and working back from there towards the pitching wedge.

-He believes any wedge choices should not remove a golfer’s ‘go to’ wedge shot from their bag as it’s the shot which gives them the most confidence around the greens and in difficult situations on the course.
+He believes any wedge choices should not remove a golfer’s ‘go to’ wedge shot from their bag as it’s the shot that gives them the most confidence around the greens and in difficult situations on the course.

 Seve Ballesteros, the 5-time major champion and wedge maestro, for example used his 56-degree wedge as his ‘go to’ club.